 Graduates entering the sector can expect:

-- a variety of working environments.
-For instance, if you're working in air transport as a pilot or cabin crew member you'll travel, spending time in airports and on planes.
+- a variety of working environments - for instance, if you're working in air transport as a pilot or cabin crew member you'll travel, spending time in airports and on planes.
 Managers in transport and logistics work in offices, but they may be located in sea ports, airports or distribution warehouses.

 - long working hours.
-Employees often work outside of normal hours, including early mornings, evenings and weekends.
+Employees often work outside of normal hours, including early mornings, evenings and at weekends.

 How do I get a graduate job in transport and logistics?